SEO & SEM in the Competitive Automotive Space – Pubcon Liveblog

 The automotive niche is crazy competitive, second only to maybe payday loans, bankruptcy attorneys and divorce attorneys.
 Every major market has 300-600 dealerships (used and new) competing for top SERP spots.
-No one understands local SEO is different than web search SEO.
+No one understands that local SEO is different from web search SEO.

 A dealership called up complaining he wasn’t showing up in Google but really he meant Google Maps.
 He didn’t understand how Google works.
 Every dealer thinks they should be #1 and that SEO is “instant on.”
 Everyone thinks they’re so unique: